architkannan/csaprojects/README.md

 ### ✅ The Solution
 I built a demo **Streamlit dashboard** that:
-- Displays projects + tasks in card layout
+- Displays projects + tasks in card layout.
-- Highlights key details (status, start/end dates, priority)
+- Highlights key details (status, start/end dates, priority).
-- Uses static CSV datasets from ERPNext
+- Uses static CSV datasets from ERPNext.

 ### 🌟 Impact
-- Clear visibility into all open and closed projects
+- Clear visibility into all open and closed projects.
-- Faster prioritization and easier decision-making
+- Faster prioritization and easier decision-making.
-- Lightweight, intuitive design as a makeshift solution
+- Lightweight, intuitive design as a makeshift solution.

 ### 🛠 Tech Stack
 - Python